raspberrypilearning/turtle-snowflakes/worksheet.md

   ![](images/snowflake1.png)

-## Step 5: Changing the pen colour randomly
+## Changing the pen colour randomly

 So far the turtle has been drawing black lines on a white background.
 Time for some colour!